 Are you looking for information about Medicare Plan K insurance coverage?
-If you want to secure a low monthly premium and still have access to reliable benefits, Medicare Supplement Plan K may be the right solution.
-A cost-sharing alternative to other standardized supplement plans, Plan K allows you to pay a lower amount each month for slightly higher out-of-pocket costs.
-As a Illinois senior looking for dependable coverage at a reasonable price, Plan K may be the right choice.
+If you want to secure a low monthly premium and still have access to reliable benefits, Medicare Supplement Insurance Plan K* may be the right solution.
+A cost-sharing alternative to other standardized supplement plans, this plan allows you to pay a lower amount each month for slightly higher out-of-pocket costs.
+As a Illinois senior looking for dependable coverage at a reasonable price, this plan may be the right choice.
 Here is a more detailed look at Medicare Supplement Insurance Plan K.

 What You Can Expect to Pay

 Wondering about Medicare supplement Plan K benefits?
 With Blue Cross Blue Shield Medicare Plan K, half of your Part A hospital deductible is paid for.
 For the first 60 days of hospitalization, you’re only responsible for 50 percent of any remaining balance after Medicare pays.
 On day 61-90 you pay nothing at all.
 Plus, you receive an additional 365 extra days after Medicare Lifetime Reserve is used up.
 You also get 50 percent of the cost of the first three pints of blood paid and half of your Medicare coinsurance for hospice and skilled nursing care.

 For Part B medical expenses, in or out of the hospital, Original Medicare typically pays 75-80 percent, leaving you to pay the remaining balance.
-With Plan K, preventive care is paid in full and you only pay 10 percent of any remaining Medicare approved amounts.
-Blue Cross Blue Shield of Illinois will never terminate or refuse to renew your plan.
+Preventive care is paid in full and you only pay 10 percent of any remaining Medicare approved amounts.
+Blue Cross and Blue Shield of Illinois will never terminate or refuse to renew your plan.
 As long as you continue to make your monthly premium, you’re covered, even if you get sick.

 - 50 percent of Part A deductible for hospitalization services